-Your private driver takes you out this morning to the sprawling Blenheim Palace, just a brief drive out of Oxford.
-Outside, you have some good photo opportunities.
-Within the palace you take a guided tour of its grounds and heirlooms, including a detailed exhibit on Winston Churchill, who was born here.
-You have the rest of the day at leisure back in Oxford, where you may choose to hire a punter to take you on a leisurely cruise along the city's waterways.
+Your private driver will transport you to the sprawling, beautiful Blenheim Palace, just a brief drive out of the city.
+Upon entering the palace, meet your guide for a tour of its grounds and artefacts, including a fascinating exhibit on Winston Churchill, who was born here.
+The rest of your day is at leisure in Oxford; you may choose to shop along Queen Street or hire a punter to row you down the river.

-Check out your hotel this morning to make your way back to the train station, this time to head to York, a scenic journey of just over two hours.
-This afternoon, you can get acquainted with the history of York with your private guide on a three-hour walking tour.
-You have the opportunity to climb up and walk along the city walls, taking in views as your guide provides historical context on how York evolved into the modern city it is today while retaining its medieval character.
-Take the rest of the day at leisure, perhaps exploring some of the city's many independent, arty shops, before heading out for dinner.
+This morning, return to the train station for your onward journey to York.
+After arriving in York, settle in at your hotel before getting acquainted with the history of York on a private walking tour.
+If you wish, you can climb up and walk along the city walls, taking in views as your guide provides historical context on how York evolved into the modern city it is today while retaining its medieval character.
+Take the rest of the day on your own to shop and dine.

-Today is a full day with a private driver-guide to help you explore significant sites in the York area.
-You can visit Castle Howard and mystical Rievaulx Abbey, with a stop in the market town of Helmsley in between.
+Today is a full day with a private driver-guide exploring significant sites in the York area.
+Visit the impressive Castle Howard and mystical Rievaulx Abbey, with a stop in the market town of Helmsley in between.
 Your day of exploration will conclude back in York where you'll have the evening at leisure.

 Day 11 Edinburgh

-Your driver-guide picks you up from your hotel to head north to see two nearby attractions.
-You first get to explore the quaint seaside streets of St Andrews, one of the world's most famous golf destinations, and the home to the cafe where Prince William met Kate Middleton.
-After walking, shopping, and perhaps enjoying a bite for lunch, you head to the stately Scone Palace.
-Here, a local guide shows you around the grounds and provide a taste of the palace's vast art collection and exhibits.
-Your driver takes you back to Edinburgh when your tour concludes, giving you one last evening back in the city.
+Your driver-guide will pick you up from your hotel and head north to see two of Edinburgh’s most famous nearby attractions.
+Visit the quaint seaside streets of St Andrews, one of the world’s most famous golf destinations, and the home to the cafe where Prince William met Kate.
+After walking, shopping, and perhaps enjoying a bite for lunch if you’d like, you’ll head to the stately Scone Palace.
+Here, a local guide will show you around the grounds and provide a taste of the palace’s vast art collection and artefacts.
+Your driver will take you back to Edinburgh for your last evening in the city.

 Contact a specialist